cdcepi/COVID-19-Forecasts/COVID-19_Forecast_Model_Descriptions.md

 **Model name:** MIT-ORC

-**Intervention Assumptions:** The projections assume that current interventions will remain in place indefinitely.
+**Intervention Assumptions:** The projections assume that interventions will be reinstated if transmission reaches certain thresholds.

 **Methods:** SEIR model